pgpavlides/php_garden/README.md

 <img src="https://i.ibb.co/8nwm1gq/Divider.png" width="100%" >
 </p>

-### 8.1 Classes and Objects
+### 8.1 Classes and Objects 🔰

 In PHP, classes and objects are fundamental concepts of Object-Oriented Programming (OOP).
 They allow you to create modular, reusable, and maintainable code.

+#### 👉 Classes
-**Classes**: A class is a blueprint or template for creating objects, which are instances of the class.
+A class is a blueprint or template for creating objects, which are instances of the class.
 It defines properties (attributes) and methods (functions) that are common to all objects of that class.

 Here's an example of a class in PHP: